 ½ c fresh parsley, chopped

 ⅓ cup sesame seed, toasted

 ½ tsp. cayenne pepper

 Note: The sesame seed adds a nutty flavour to the channa pattie.

-In a food processor, add the channa, sesame seed, onion, garlic, pimento pepper and the chopped herbs.
+food processor, add the channa, sesame seed, onion, garlic, pimento pepper and the chopped herbs.